 The Chanteuse: Lois goes undercover as one in the first season.
 Her amnesia-induced personality, Wanda Detroit, is this full-time.

 Character Exaggeration: Cat's overriding personality trait seems to be her sex addiction.
 This was a prominent trait of the character in the comics, but here her promiscuity is amplified.
 In sharp contrast to the bland and modestly dressed Lois Lane, Cat Grant in the TV series looks like an escapee from Cirque du Soleil.

-Clark Kenting: Lois, a decorated investigative journalist, is unable to realize that her partner, Clark Kent, is just Superman with glasses.
-This was not helped by Dean Cain not really changing his voice, posture, or facial expression between the two personae, as Christopher Reeve famously did.
+Lois, a decorated investigative journalist, is unable to realize that her partner, Clark Kent, is just Superman with glasses.
+This was not helped by Dean Cain not changing his voice, posture, or facial expression between the two personae as much as Christopher Reeve famously did.
 Teri Hatcher's monologue on Saturday Night Live parodied this, demonstrating her general inability to recognize people with glasses.